 CBT is a type of psychotherapy originally developed and used to treat mental health issues, such as depression and anxiety.
 CBT is grounded in the belief that our thoughts (cognitions), feelings, and behaviors are all related (Figure 2).
 More specifically, unhelpful thoughts negatively impact how we feel and these negative feelings can impact how we behave.
-By engaging in unhelpful or maladaptive behaviors, we reinforce our unhelpful thoughts.
-So, how can CBT address this?
 By evaluating and modifying our thoughts and behaviors to make them more helpful, we can improve our emotional state.
 CBT as a treatment tends to be short-term and collaborative.
 You and your therapist work together to make a game plan to address your symptoms, which typically includes both in-session and at-home practice.

 CBT can be used to stop the harmful effects of the fight or flight response by instead turning on the “rest and digest” response.
 Practicing deep breathing, muscle relaxation, and using guided imagery can all help move the body into this relaxed state.
 These methods are called relaxation training and are an essential component of CBT.

 When a person experiences a symptom like pain, they may have negative throughts about the pain.
 Similar to fear or frustration, these negative emotions put the body into a “fight or flight” response, with an increase in stress hormones, blood pressure, and heart rate.
 Changes in the gut are part of this reaction to the danger that the body thinks it is facing and can include diarrhea, constipation, pain or discomfort.

 Stressful events that are not an actual threat can also trigger the fight or flight response.
 For example, it is not uncommon for most people to experience abdominal pain when they are feeling nervous before speaking in front of a crowd.